 Staying healthy while traveling begins before you travel by being prepared with knowledge, prevention and protection techniques.
 For students traveling internationally your travel consult at the International Travel Clinic will assist you in planning, being prepared and knowing what to do if you do become ill while traveling.
 The following topics are a brief overview of some of the items that may be discussed during your consultation.

 First of all, learn about where you will be traveling.
 The exact destination is best to investigate and not the overall country as there may be large differences of disease patterns and health care accessibility within a country.
-Self declare to the nurse consultant any food allergies or other medical conditions that you may have so that these can be addressed in a proactive fashion.
+Self disclose to the nurse any food allergies, mental health needs, recent surgeries, or other medical conditions that you may have so that these can be addressed in a proactive fashion.
+Many times the ITC nurse can assist in finding needed resources in the international country prior to your departure.

 During your travels, your normal schedule is uprooted and changed.
 It is difficult at times to remember to take medications, eat well, get enough sleep and monitor food and water intake.
 These things are extremely important to staying healthy while traveling.